Cybersecurity (CYB)

 CYB 7100 Introduction to Cryptography 3 Credits

-Fundamentals of applied cryptography, including encryption and decryption, symmetric and asymmetric systems, pseudorandom functions, block ciphers, hash functions, common attacks, digital signatures, key exchange, message authentication and public key cryptography.
-Imple-mentation of cryptographic systems in an approved programming language.
-Survey of relevant mathematical concepts, including elementary number theory.
+This course introduces the fundamentals of applied cryptography, including a survey of relevant mathematical concepts and elementary number theory, encryption and decryption, symmetric and asymmetric systems, block ciphers, hash functions, common attacks, digital signatures, key exchange, message authentication, public key cryptography, and implementation of cryptographic systems.

 Components: Class

-CYB 7150 Managing Security Risk 3 Credits
+CYB 7150 IT Security Risk Management 3 Credits

 Components: Class

-CYB 7200 Communication in Cybersecurity 3 Credits
+CYB 7200 Cybersecurity Ethics & Communication 3 Credits

 Components: Class

-CYB 7250 Computer Forensics and Investigations 3 Credits
+CYB 7250 Digital Forensics 3 Credits

 This course provides instruction on the investigative and forensics processes of digital evidence with a focus on identifying indicators of compromise, the use of common forensics tools, and the preservation of forensics tools.
 Topics include forensics iconology, and the analysis of disk, memory, chip-off, mobile device, and OS artifacts.